-Invalid traffic refers to clicks and impressions on ads that aren’t a result of genuine user interest.
-For example, if someone double clicks your ad you won’t be charged for invalid clicks or impressions since they have little or no value.
+Invalid traffic refers to clicks and impressions on ads that aren’t a result of genuine user interest, including intentionally fraudulent traffic and accidental or duplicate clicks.
+You won’t be charged for invalid clicks or impressions as they provide little or no value.

-The ‘invalid traffic credits’ are issued and invoiced in subsequent months and can be awarded as late as 3 months later from the invalid traffic’s original month of service.
-We provide the details of service associated with the invalid traffic for which credit is being awarded.
-These details consist of the original invoice number, original month of service, PO number, account budget name, and campaign name for which the invalid traffic was identified.
-You can find this information on the Summary page and the Billing Activity or Transactions page of your Google Ads account, as well as your month-end invoice.
+When credits are issued, the details of service associated with the invalid traffic being credited are also provided.
+These details include the original invoice number, original month of service, PO number, account budget name, and campaign name associated with the invalid traffic.
+You can find this information on the Summary page and the Billing Activity or Transactions page of your Google Ads account, as well as on your month-end invoice.

 Types of invalid traffic

 Below are some types of clicks and impressions that we consider to be invalid:

 - Accidental clicks that have no value, such as the second click of a double-click

 - Manual clicks meant to increase someone's advertising costs

 - Manual clicks meant to increase profits for website owners hosting your ads

 - Clicks and impressions by automated tools, robots, or other deceptive software